KoljaB/RealtimeSTT/docs/testing.md

 present.
 For a pip-installed environment, use the file-based smoke test in [engines/omnilingual-asr.md](engines/omnilingual-asr.md).

-Real model smoke tests should run from Linux or WSL2 with matching `torch` and `torchaudio` builds.
-Start with `omniASR_CTC_1B_v2`; treat unknown `_v2` model cards as an Omnilingual dependency mismatch instead of falling back to older non-v2 cards.
+Real model smoke tests should run from Linux or WSL2 with Python 3.11.x and matching `torch` and `torchaudio` builds.
+Start with `omniASR_CTC_1B_v2`;
+treat unknown `_v2` model cards as an Omnilingual dependency mismatch instead of falling back to older non-v2 cards.

 ## FastAPI Multi-User Load Test